BertilBraun/Advanced-Techniques-in-Chess-Engines/AIZeroChessBot-C++/README.md

 $$W_{gen} = \frac{0.5 \times 64}{20 \times 1} = \frac{32}{20} = 1.6$$

 Rounding up, you would need at least 2 workers dedicated to sample generation to balance the generation and training times under these conditions.

+For us, this seems to be more than 6 workers for self-play, as the time for a sample generation seems to be much longer than the time to train on a batch.

 ## Getting Started